 And character references in the investigation -- and the investigation itself -- showed that the interactions called into question were an attempt to make sure members of the unit felt supported.
-Still, thanks to a handful of statement from others in the squadron, it found he crossed the line.
+Still, thanks to a handful of statements from others in the squadron, it found he crossed the line.
 From the story:

 "At least one person complained Perry’s interaction with some of his subordinates undermined the chain of command, according to the investigation report.

 Another said the squadron commander seemed to favor 'Blue Ropes,' a cadre of top performing military training instructors.
 One witness stated Perry spent “extensive amounts of time” with his superintendent, that their relationship went 'beyond a normal working relationship' and that the Perrys had socialized with the superintendent and her family outside of work.

 In an interview with Air Force Times, a retired lieutenant colonel who does not know the Perrys said their outreach efforts do not seem unusual.